ashwinluke/project-setup/README.md

 **Note:**

-you might need to add host entries to access project-service and project-search-service
+You might need to add host entries to access project-service and project-search-service

-if you get "this node is not a swarm manager.
-Use "docker swarm init" or "docker swarm join" to connect this node to swarm and try again" error, please execute "**docker swarm init**".
+if you get the error message "This node is not a swarm manager.
+Use **"docker swarm init"** or **"docker swarm join"** to connect this node to swarm and try again", please execute the command "**docker swarm init**".

-This script will download the image automatically from the docker hug and start the services for us.
+This script will download the image automatically from the docker hub and start the services for us.

 Topics should be created to start the application